Written for the Transgender Community

 But first you must go to the extreme and then tone it back.
 Keep in mind that there is hardly a woman alive who does all these things.
 But by using most of them regularly in different combinations, you can have your overall speech pattern fall more within the feminine range than it does now.

+The last area we will explore is Body English.
+This is simply the way you move when you speak.
 Body English supports voice and voice supports Body English.
 If a feminine voice is like a song, feminine Body English is like a dance.
 When you put the song and the dance together, they create harmonies between them that underscore and counterpoint, making the entire process a symphony.

 Many gender folk using the phone get so nervous they freeze up physically and it can be heard loud and clear in their voice.
 But if you move in rhythm to your thoughts, your voice will follow.
-Even on the phone you will sound more feminine and more human!
+Even on the phone you will sound more feminine AND more human!

-by TGGuide.com.
-All Rights Reserved
+Copyright © 1996 - by TGGuide.com.
+All Rights Reserved E-Mail: webmaster@tgguide.com